How Can We Train Deep Learning Models Across Clouds and Continents? An Experimental Study: Geo-distributed Performance

-The peak network bandwidth utilization between peers was at most a symmetric 1.1~Gbits while averaging and 33 Mbits ingress while training due to data loading.
-This means that the network bandwidth of 7~Gbits was not a limiting factor.
+The peak network bandwidth utilization between peers was at most a symmetric 1.1~Gb/s while averaging and 33~Mb/s ingress while training due to data loading.
+This means that the network bandwidth of 7~Gb/s was not a limiting factor.

 \textbf{(B) Transatlantic scalability.} We scale when computing hardware is local.
 However, what happens when there is cheap capacity in another region?
-In this case, we study the throughput of experiments with resources in the \texttt{us-west} and \texttt{eu-central} regions (B-2,4,6,8 in ~\Cref{tab:geodistributed-experiments}).
+In this case, we study the throughput of experiments with resources in the \texttt{us-west} and \texttt{eu-central} regions (B-2,4,6,8).

 The B-2 experiment has one VM in the US and one in the EU, achieving a virtually identical throughput of 68.4 (US-EU) versus 70.1 (US) at CV (\Cref{fig:geo-dist-us-eu-throughput}).
-Our maximum peak egress rate of 250~Mbits does not affect the CV experiments, while the US experiments peaked at 1.1 Gbits.
+Our maximum peak egress rate of 250~Mb/s does not affect the CV experiments, while the US experiments peaked at 1.1 Gb/s.
 The reduction in bandwidth penalizes NLP harder, where we are 16\% slower with 177.3~SPS (US-EU) compared to the intra-zone experiment with 211.4~SPS (US).
 The resulting increased communication can be easily seen in the granularity analysis in ~\Cref{fig:geo-dist-us-eu-granularity} (NLP A-2,4,6,8 vs. B-2,4,6,8).
 As only communication time increases in the NLP \textbf{(B)} experiments compared to \textbf{(A)}, a granularity of $\gg1$ indicates good scalability: Adding two more GPUs to the B-6 experiment with a granularity of 1.03 results in a throughput increase of 15\% (B-8) relative to the baseline.
 Meanwhile, adding two more GPUs to the B-2 experiment with a granularity of 2.21 results in a throughput increase of 77\% (B-4) relative to the baseline.

 In the B-4 experiment, we look at what happens when we increase the number of VMs to four, with two in the US and two in the EU.
 Nothing surprising happens with CV, as the workload continues to be mostly computation, with a throughput of 135.8 (B-4), only 3\% slower than the intra-zone experiment with 140.4 SPS (A-4).
 However, at NLP, things get more interesting as we now have more overall communication with four peers, but they can average locally first and only later transmit across the Atlantic.
 However, compared to their A-counterparts, we do not see a difference in relative scalability with either B-4, B-6, or B-8.
 This means that training across regions \textbf{(B)} is slower, but the contribution per GPU decreases at the same rate as in training within a zone \textbf{(A)}.
 The per-GPU speedup with additional hardware reduces at the same rate for either setup (between 0.05 and 0.06).
 This results in two observations: First, communication overhead scales linearly with the number of peers.
 Second, we only have to pay the penalty for transatlantic training once.
 However, we cannot expect a significant improvement in communication efficiency when we increase the amount of available local resources.